40 Signs of Poor Health No One Over 40 Should Ignore

 "Larger tumors and faster-growing tumors cause increased pressure in the brain resulting in activation of pain receptors on the coverings of the brain (meninges) resulting in headache," he explains.
 "The brain itself has no pain receptors.
 A small fast growing tumor can cause as severe a headache as a large but slow-growing tumor."

-Dizziness can happen if you stand up too quickly, or after a few too many glasses of wine, but if you notice that it's happening on a regular basis, you may want to talk to your doctor about it.
+Dizziness can happen if you stand up too quickly or after a few too many glasses of wine, but if you notice that it's happening on a regular basis, you may want to talk to your doctor about it.
 According to Kesari, it could indicate a tumor at the base of the brain.
 There are also plenty of other causes of dizziness, according to the Mayo Clinic, including vertigo, anxiety, dehydration, poor circulation, and migraines.
+And for tips you can incorporate to feel great right now, here are 30 Amazing Ways to Improve Your Health in One Day.

 New Problems With Sexual Function